EPCCed/archer2-intro-package/_episodes/01-system-overview.md

 ---
-title: "Introduction to EPCC Service Desks"
+title: "Overview of the ARCHER2 system"
 teaching: 20
 exercises: 0
 questions:
-- "What are the EPCC Service Desks?"
+- "What hardware and software is available on ARCHER2?"
+- "How does the hardware fit together?"
+- "How does this impact me as a user?"
 objectives:
-- "Understand what the EPCC Service Desks are and how they fit within the wider organisation."
+- "Gain an overview of the technology available on the ARCHER2 service."
+- "Understand the impact of the technology on my use of the service."
 keypoints:
-- "EPCC runs multiple Service Desks to support different services."
+- "ARCHER2 consists of different components."
+- "The system is based on standard Linux with command line access."
 ---

+## Architecture

+## Compute nodes

-## Overview
+## File systems

+## System software: OS, supported shells

 {% include links.md %}